Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Here’s The Importance Of The Residual Disability Benefit Rider

+The residual disability benefit rider is an important one that many overlook.
 Why would you need this rider?
 Most disability insurance policies allow partial disability benefits upon total disability first.
+See the excerpt here.
 This means if you are only partially disabled (i.e. you can still work but not full-time), you will not receive any benefits until you have met the carrier’s requirements for total disability first.
 But, you are partially disabled, not totally disabled.
 Ugh!
 So, no money for you!

 Typically, this rider circumvents the total disability requirement and allows you to receive benefits immediately (after you satisfy the elimination period).